agusaboy/agusaboy/README.md

-- 👋 Hi, I’m @agusaboy
-- 👀 I’m interested in coding to make architects life easier and coffee
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on app development for architecture projects and task management.
+# Hi there! 👋 I'm Agustina (aka Agus or Tina)
+I'm an Architect passionate about creating better tools, automations, and workflows to make architects' lives easier and designs more efficient.

+👀 Interests: Enhancing architectural processes through innovative solutions and cutting-edge technology.
+🌱 Skills: Python and some C#.
+Lifelong learner and avid problem solver.
+💞️ Collaboration: Always open to collaborating on projects that make design tools Harder, Better, Faster, Stronger.
-- 📫 You can reach me on twitter or linkedin
+📫 Contact: You can reach me on [Twitter]([url](https://x.com/agusaboy)) or [LinkedIn]([url](https://www.linkedin.com/in/agusaboy/)).
+Let's connect and create something amazing together!

 <!---
 agusaboy/agusaboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.